iNinad/logzio-metrics-reporter/README.md

    > **NOTE**: Do not commit the `.env` file, as it contains sensitive credentials.

-2. You can use the provided `.env.example` file as a template for creating your `.env`.
+2. Use the provided `.env.example` file as a template for creating your `.env`.

 #### Run the Application with Docker Compose:
 ```bash